wemakesit/laravel-gui-windows/README.md

-# Windows Quotation System
+# Window Estimate System

-A Laravel application with Inertia.js and React for creating window quotations through a wizard-style GUI interface.
-This application allows users to create quotations with customer information, add windows, and generate downloadable PDF files.
+A Laravel application with Inertia.js and React for creating window estimates through a wizard-style GUI interface.
+This application allows users to create estimates with customer information, add windows, and generate downloadable PDF files.

 ## Features

 - Wizard-style GUI with modal-focused steps
 - Customer information management
 - Window specification and configuration
-- PDF quotation generation and download
+- PDF estimate generation and download
 - Integration with external API for data processing

 ## Requirements